Ceasterwyrt/DevuanTweaks/README.md

 `xfconf-query -c xsettings -p /Gtk/Modules -n -t string -s "appmenu-gtk-module"`

-## XFWM4 Actually centralised window titles
+## XFWM4 with actual centralised window titles

-Something that bugs me a little, we have to patch it ourselves.
+This is something that bugs me a little, and we have to patch it ourselves.
 Download the XFWM4 source files [here](https://archive.xfce.org/src/xfce/xfwm4/4.18/xfwm4-4.18.0.tar.bz2).

 Patch `src/frame.c` like so: